 Structured Information: Estimates in MegaJoule.org are stored in a structured database to ensure that they are complete, comparable, and searchable.
 This structure makes it clear what a given estimate is saying, and what assumptions it uses.
 It allows users to easily find the information they are looking for with precise searches.

 Discussion and dissent are welcome.
 Unlike Wikipedia and many community-sourced information resources, MegaJoule.org does not attempt to impose a neutral point of view (NPOV) requirement on user contributions.
 It contains projections into the future and other inherently controversial information, for which a neutral point of view simply doesn’t exist.
+Thus, MegaJoule provides a forum for multiple contributors to offer alternative estimates, and engage in discussion about which estimates are most credible and why.

 Contributors have creative control over their own contributions.
+Contributors cannot edit or delete other people's contributions, but they can rate them and add comments.
 This approach encourages users with conflicting ideas about a given topic to strengthen their own position by substantiating their arguments with evidence instead of attempting to censor different views.

-Contributors are identified. expect that most contributors will appreciate the recognitionThis is also intended to take the edge off the hostility that anonymity can sometimes foster.
+Contributors are identified.
+It is not possible to make anonymous contributions.
+Contributors must be willing to take public responsibility for their contributions, and we expect that most contributors will appreciate the recognition.
+This is also intended to take the edge off the hostility that anonymity can sometimes foster.

 How MegaJoule.org Differs From Existing Resources

+It is useful to compare MegaJoule with various specialist online resources offering information about energy.
 Here are some of the most relevant, with an explanation of how they differ from Megajoule.org:

 The Energy Information Administration (EIA) (www.eia.gov) of the US Department of Energy provides a huge amount of data, with estimates of past, current, and forecast energy production, consumption, and prices for the USA.
 Its Annual Energy Outlook (AEO) provides annual projections usually for the next 25 years.
 These are often regarded as the most credible, and they are widely used as a baseline for comparison of other projections.
 EIA makes all its reports, data, and projections available free online for searching, graphing and for easy download, as PDF documents and Excel spreadsheets.